evoong/Straights-Card-Game-Implementation/README.md

 1. The game is played with a standard 52-card deck.
 2. Players take turns playing cards in a sequence.
 3. The goal is to be the first player to play all your cards.
-4. Detailed rules can be found [here](https://example.com/straights-rules).
+4. Detailed rules can be found [here](https://www.pagat.com/invented/straights.html#:~:text=Each%20player%20makes%20the%20longest,any%20straight%20with%20fewer%20cards.).

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.